-Of all the far future scenarios, machines nearly sterilizing the Earth with nuclear volleys in order to seize control of the planet form their human creators is one of the most common.
+Of all the far future scenarios, machines nearly sterilizing the Earth with nuclear volleys in order to seize control of the planet from their human creators is one of the most common.
 Freed of the barbarous yoke of their flesh and blood inferiors, they remake our world in their image and set out building and expanding into the far reaches of space.
 Maybe a few humans who survive are kept alive for experiments, like in the universe of Terminator, or for twisted torture like the hapless victims of AM in I Have No Mouth And I Must Scream.
 One day, we’re in charge and the next, our place on the food chain is far from certain, the insult to injury being that we built our own successors.

 A third scenario envisions a hybrid of the previous two: machines that just take what they want because their intelligence is so advanced we are just annoying little insects to them.
 If we don’t surrender whatever territory or resources they need at the moment, they’ll take it by force, but will largely leave us alone, preferring us out of sight and out of mind.
 This idea may be the most realistic since code isn’t known for its kindness or motivation to get along with other entities as a social organism.
 It won’t see humanity as an enemy because humans built it, but it won’t have some strange sense of gratitude or any social graces to speak of.
 A hyper-intelligent machine’s goals will likely take it into space or icy wastes so any conflict may be over very quickly.